datakami/pydata-llama-index-tutorial/README.md

 $ cd ./pydata-llama-index-tutorial
 $ docker run -it --rm -v $PWD:/repo -p 127.0.0.1:8888:8888 ghcr.io/datakami/llamaindex-workshop:latest
 ```
 In the output, find the line saying "Jupyter Server 2.7.3 is running at:", and click the link starting with `http://127.0.0.1:8888`.
 Jupyterlab should launch in your browser.
+Open the `Exercises-1.ipynb` file to get started.

 ### Quick Start (no docker)